-Instead you should consider acquiring a Siberian Husky at another time of the year.
-At least a few weeks after Christmas when the joy of gift unwrapping has worn off, family routines are back to normal, and you can discuss how you will introduce a puppy in to your family.
+Instead, you should consider acquiring a Siberian Husky at another time of the year.
+At least a few weeks after Christmas when the joy of gift unwrapping has worn off, family routines are back to normal, and you can discuss how you will introduce a puppy into your family.
 Start talking to breeders.
 Use our Breeder Directory to help find one in your area.
 Talk to them, visit them, find out when they will next breed and release puppies.
-We have some specific guidance in our Approaching a Breeder article.
+We have some specific guidance in approaching a breeder.

 If you are not going to unwrap a puppy on Christmas day, provide a teaser or proxy in its place.
-A Kong Toy, a Huskies for Dummies Book, a can of dog food with a bow around it, a leash for puppies, or a dog crate all make for intrigue and interest on Christmas morning!
-If the excitement in the family lasts in to the new year that’s a good sign that the puppy wasn’t just a passing fancy.
+A Kong Toy, a Huskies for Dummies Book, a natural dog food, and a leash for puppies, or a dog crate all these recommended items make for intrigue and interest on Christmas morning!
+If the excitement in the family lasts into the New Year that’s a good sign that the puppy wasn’t just a passing fancy.